Cell Phone Case Compatible with Apple iPhone 11 Genuine Quality Leather Flip Cover with Card Slots Horizontal Viewing Stand Durable Frame 61 Inch. | Better Homes & Gardens

 Advertisement

-PREMIUM LEATHER - The premium leather stand case for iPhone 11 is handcrafted from genuine patent red leather with a high gloss finish, cream microfiber interior and contrasting cream bulls head insignia.
-A highly elegant case which will be sure to add a pop of color to your handset.
+PREMIUM LEATHER - The premium leather stand case for iPhone 11 is handcrafted from genuine dark brown leather sourced from the USA - its deep, rich finish, gives this case a sophisticated and elegant look and feel.
 DURABLE FRAME Microfiber lined, silicone-based internal frame.
 Toughened sturdy rear plate with durable, flexible silicone sides to aid with shock absorption.
 CARD SLOTS Benefits from 3 card slots and a separate compartment for notes/receipts.
 This case is not intended as a wallet, adding cash and cards will diminish the magnetic closure power and negate the slim profile.
 We do offer a wallet style of case which is compatible to carry credit cards.
-STAND FUNCTION - The horizontal stand function is designed with TV and desktop viewing in mind. cases are compatible with the official Qi wireless charger, compatibility cannot be guaranteed with all 3rd
+STAND FUNCTION - The horizontal stand function is designed with TV and desktop viewing in mind. cases are compatible with the official Qi wireless charger, compatibility cannot be guaranteed with all 3rd party Qi chargers.
+AUTHENTIC SLIM DESIGN - The hidden magneti